cldf-datasets/liljegrenhindukush/raw/PH05b-VoicedAspiration.md

 apply a suprasegmental or a cluster analysis rather than positing an entire subset of aspirated voiced units.

-Voiced aspiration contrast is in any case a minority feature in the region, possibly present in eight of the varieties.
-All of those, except Iranian Parachi, are Indo-Aryan.
+Voiced aspiration contrast is a minority feature in the region, possibly present in only a few of the varieties.
+All of those, except Iranian Parachi, are Indo-Aryan languages spoken in the southern and central parts of the region.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|